From the Back Cover

 Carr, Simonetta.
 John Newton (Christian Biographies for Young Readers).
 Hardcover.
 Reformation Heritage Books, 2008.
 63pp. $12.
 Purchase at RHB website.

 Biographical Sketch of Author and Illustrator

 Simonetta Carr – Author (from Amazon)

 Award-winning author Simonetta Carr was born in Italy and has lived and worked in different cultures.
 She worked first as an elementary school teacher and then as a home-schooling mother for many years.
 Besides writing books, she has contributed to newspapers and magazines around the world and has translated the works of several authors from English into Italian and vice versa.
 Presently, she lives in San Diego with her husband Thomas and the youngest of her eight children.
 She is a member and Sunday School teacher at Christ United Reformed Church.

-Matt Abraxas – Illustrator (from Amazon)
+Emanuele Taglietti – Illustrator (from Amazon)

 Series Description (From the Reformation Heritage Books website)

 This series introduces children to important people in the Christian tradition.
 Parents and school teachers alike will welcome the excellent educational value it provides for students, while the quality of the publication and the artwork make each volume a keepsake for generations to come.
 Furthermore, the books in the series go beyond the simple story of someone’s life by teaching young readers the historical and theological relevance of each character.

 See all posts about Simonetta Carr’s books.

 [loop type=”post” taxonomy=”tag” value=”Simonetta Carr” format=”clean” orderby=date order=ASC]